Nic Fink: 2022 World Short Course Championships

 On October 19, Fink was publicly announced to the Team USA roster for the 2022 World Short Course Championships at Melbourne Sports and Aquatic Centre in Melbourne, Australia.
 Fifty-six days later, in his first final of the Championships, the 4×50 meter mixed medley relay on day two, he helped set a new world record with a finals relay mark of 1:35.15 and win the gold medal, splitting a 24.96 for the breaststroke leg of the relay.
 The following day, he won his first world title and gold medal in the 100 meter breaststroke at a short course or long course World Championships with a time of 55.88 seconds, finishing less than two-tenths of a second ahead of silver medalist Nicolò Martinenghi and less than four-tenths of a second ahead of bronze medalist Adam Peaty.
 The next day, he followed up with a silver medal-win in the 200 meter breaststroke, setting an Americas and American record with a time of 2:01.60 in the final to finish 1.25 seconds behind gold medalist Daiya Seto of Japan.

 The fifth of six days, Fink swam the 50 meter breaststroke portion of the 4×50 meter medley relay in 25.24 seconds in the final, helping win the silver medal with an Americas and American record time of 1:30.37.
 On the final day, he started off by successfully defending his world title in the 50 meter breaststroke with a Championships, Americas, and American record time of 25.38 seconds to earn his second-consecutive title in the event and share the podium with Italians Nicolò Martinenghi (silver medalist) and Simone Cerasuolo (bronze medalist).
 Concluding competition in the 4×100 meter medley relay, he helped tie the team from Australia for the gold medal in a world record time of 3:18.98, swimming the breaststroke portion in 54.88 seconds.

+2024

+2024 Olympic Trials

+At the 2024 Olympic Trials, Fink qualified for the Olympics in the 100 Breaststroke.

+2024 Summer Olympics

+At the 2024 Summer Olympics, Fink competed in the 100 Breaststroke and tied for second place alongside Adam Peaty of Great Britain, securing himself a silver medal.

+Personal life

+He is married to Melanie Margalis, who won a gold medal in swimming at the 2016 Summer Olympics, with whom he has a son.
+Fink has a master's in electric engineering and computer engineering from Georgia Tech, and works as an engineer for Quanta Services.